canonical/k8s-snap/docs/src/howto/install/lxd.md

 replicaset.apps/microbot-6d97548556   1         1         1       21m
 ```

-As we can see, Microbot is running.
-Let’s expose it to the LXD container.
+Now that Microbot is up and running, let's make it accessible to the LXD container by using the `expose` command.

 ```no-highlight
 lxc exec k8s -- sudo k8s kubectl expose deployment microbot --type=NodePort --port=80 --name=microbot-service